Frederick County Renewable Waste-to-Energy Project

 Wheelabrator Technologies is partnering with the Northeast Maryland Waste Disposal Authority (NEA) to develop a clean, renewable waste-to-energy facility to serve as a long-term, stable economic solution for the solid waste disposal and renewable energy needs of the Frederick County, Maryland region.

-The Frederick/Carroll County Renewable Waste-to-Energy Facility will be designed to process an average of 1,500 tons per day of post-recycled solid waste and generate approximately 51 megawatts of electricity, providing enough energy to power an estimated 45,000 homes.
+The Frederick County Renewable Waste-to-Energy Project will be designed to process an average of 1,500 tons per day of post-recycled solid waste and generate approximately 51 megawatts of electricity, providing enough energy to power an estimated 45,000 homes.

 The project will reduce taxpayer costs associated with long-haul transport of waste that is not recycled, provide the counties with new green power and assist Maryland in achieving its energy goals as a state-classified Tier 1 renewable energy source.